RTFRekola/Hangman/README.md

 ## Milestone 3: Check if the guessed character is in the word

 Initially the user is asked for input and then this is checked to be a single alphabetical letter.
 This is repeated until the condition is valid.
+Next we check that the approved letter is in the word randomly chosed from a list of five fruits.